openebs/zfs-localpv/docs/backup-restore.md

 velero-7d9c448bc5-j424s   1/1     Running     3          69s
 ```

 ### d.
-Setup ZFS-LocalPV Plugin
+Setup LocalPV-ZFS Plugin

-We can Install the Velero Plugin for ZFS-LocalPV using below command
+We can Install the Velero Plugin for LocalPV-ZFS using below command

 ```
 velero plugin add openebs/velero-plugin:2.2.0
 ```

-We have to install the velero-plugin 2.2.0 or later version which has the support for ZFS-LocalPV.
+We have to install the velero-plugin 2.2.0 or later version which has the support for LocalPV-ZFS.
 Once setup is done, we can go ahead and create the backup/restore.

 ## Create Backup

-We can create 3 kind of backups for ZFS-LocalPV.
+We can create 3 kind of backups for LocalPV-ZFS.
 Let us go through them one by one:

 ### 1. Create the *Full* Backup